BIDS/repro-case-studies/case-studies/khuff.md

 - A simulation is defined in json or xml
 - The input file is run and an HDF5 or SQL database results
 - The database is analyzed with a separate GUI, python scripts, or a Go library
-- A collaborative paper is created in LaTeX on github
+- A collaborative paper is created in LaTeX on GitHub
 - All input files contributing to the analysis are contained in the repository holding the document